Italy-Adriacost

 On March 6th at 4 o'clock in the morning I set out for Italy.
 Overall, I expect to take some nice shots along the Adriatic Sea.
 My travel destination ends shortly before Ravenna, and I return on March 11th.
 So I have 5 days available and hope for nice weather to take pictures.
 In total I have selected 8 different nature reserves and start in Riserva Naturale Regionale VALLE CAVANATA.

 From September 11th to 15th, 2032.
-In September I was on the same route again.
+In September, I was on the same route again.
 It was shocking to see what must have happened after the floods in the Po Delta in April and May.
 Where I was standing, the water was at head height (almost 2 meters).
 All the flamingos' nests were washed away.
-Not a single flamingo to be seen anymore.
+Not a single flamingo to be seen any more.
 Only four Sacred Ibises seen in flight.

 Silberreiher, Great egret (Ardea alba, (Egretta alba)